NVentimiglia/DotNetCoreUnity3d/README.md

 ## 4) Import EF
-Add these things to the project.json
+Add these things to the project.json.
+Note that we are using SQLITE as our persistence provider.
 `````
 {
 	"dependencies": {